karlnapf/kameleon-mcmc/README.md

-Code for the Kernel Adaptive Metropolis project.
+Code for the Kernel Adaptive Metropolis-Hastings project.